Harris v. Harvey (1979): Background

-In 1967 Sylvester Harris was recruited by the mayor of Racine, Wisconsin to serve as head of the Community Relations Division within the city's Police Department.
+In 1967 Sylvester Harris was recruited by the mayor of Racine, Wisconsin, to serve as head of the Community Relations Division within the city's Police Department.
 Though racism was highly prevalent within the police force, Harris had the initial support of police chief and, in 1973 became the first African-American lieutenant in city history.
 Though largely intended as a public relations post, Harris used his role in the department to aggressively investigate police misconduct, especially against minorities; in many cases, often forwarding complaints of racism (which were routinely ignored by the department) directly to the district attorney's office.

-Harris' insistence on dealing directly with complaints of racism by police officers earned him a reputation as a troublemaker from fellow officers, the police union, and the district attorney, and all filed numerous complaints against Harris to the police chief.
+Harris's insistence on dealing directly with complaints of racism by police officers earned him a reputation as a troublemaker from fellow officers, the police union, and the district attorney, and all filed numerous complaints against Harris to the police chief.

 In January 1974, Harris was driving home from a nighttime basketball game in civilian attire, when he noticed traffic was stopped by three men who were standing in the street.
-Harris got out of his vehicle and identified himself as a police officer, to which one of the men (later identified as Dale Vorlob) allegedly replied "you ain't shit nigger" and held a gun to Harris' face.
+Harris got out of his vehicle and identified himself as a police officer, to which one of the men (later identified as Dale Vorlob) allegedly replied "you ain't shit nigger" and held a gun to Harris's face.
 On pulling the trigger, the gun failed to discharge.
 In his account, Harris says that he attempted to grab the gun from Vorlob, but was knocked to the ground.
 Eventually Harris was able to draw his sidearm, and kept the three men against a wall until on-duty officers arrived to arrest them.

 Several days later, Vorlob (who was on parole for multiple felonies) met with the district attorney.
 Vorlob claimed to the D.A. that Harris had come to his home two days after the street incident, beat him with a pistol, and threatened his life.
 Harris denied the claim, and Vorlob later publicly changed his mind after a chance encounter with Harris during a traffic stop.
 Despite not having a case, the D.A. insisted on pursuing the charges against Harris.
-Then, in the time leading up to the trial, a judge by the name of Richard G. Harvey, began routinely engaging in public acts intended to harm the credibility of Harris, including reading warrants for Harris' arrest on air at radio stations, writing malicious stories about Harris for local newspapers (often printed across the paper's front page), presiding over secretive "John Doe" hearings, and threatening witnesses and other Judges if they would not testify against Harris.
+Then, in the time leading up to the trial, a judge by the name of Richard G. Harvey, began routinely engaging in public acts intended to harm the credibility of Harris, including reading warrants for Harris's arrest on air at radio stations, writing malicious stories about Harris for local newspapers (often printed across the paper's front page), presiding over secretive "John Doe" hearings, and threatening witnesses and other Judges if they would not testify against Harris.
 These events eventually led to Harris and his attorney Paul Gossens, to file a lawsuit against Judge Harvey and the D.A.